How to Soft-Boil an Egg – a simple, step-by-step tutorial on how to master the soft-boiled egg.

 - Timing:

-- 6 Minutes: This is what I did that got me the egg in the picture.
+- 6 Minutes: This is cook time used for the egg in the picture.
+The perfect egg, in our opinion!
 Whites should be fully cooked and yolk should be completely runny and warm.
 You are going to need a little bit of patience when peeling.

 - 7 Minutes: Whites fully cooked.
 Outer part of yolk will start to firm up.
 Very center of yolk may be a bit runny.
 Easy to peel.